AubynKen/DecisionBrain/README.md

 # DecisionBrain
-Repository for a student project
+This repository was created for a student project at the CentraleSupélec engineering school in France.

 ## Structure
 - the **data** directory contains Excel files for different instances